mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 TODO: Explain the *key* metrics available (with links to https://thanos.gitlab.net/graph.); we can assume general familiarity with the golang built in ones, and *roughly* what the http metrics are, but need to point out which labels are meaningful
 TODO: Links to dashboards (we'll have to create those first, and we might need some actual real-life data from at least staging to makethose look useful)

-## Rules fetching
+## Rules

-For the initial version of the service there will only be a two simple rules implemented which are controlled by setting the read-only mode feature flag on the service to enable or disable.
+For the initial version of the service a static set of rules are defined in the rules.yml file https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/blob/master/rules/rules.yaml.
+These rules can be on a granular level to active or passive mode.

-The next iteration (implemented in https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/merge_requests/31) will support granular control over the state of each rule.
+**NOTE: NOT CURRENTLY IMPLEMENTED** The next iteration (implemented in https://gitlab.com/gitlab-com/gl-security/security-operations/trust-and-safety/pipeline-validation-service/-/merge_requests/31) will support granular control over the state of each rule.
 The rules are stored in a separate repository, which will be checked on a regular basis for new rules.
 When new or changed rules are found, they are loaded into the service and the configuration is updated.

 ## Control